PATIENT SUPPORT GROUPS

 Shared Journey meetings are held each Monday evening from 5:30-6:30pm.

-This this program is to help those affected by cancer adjust to the new challenges of “living well after cancer treatment.”
-To find out details about the next available session, please call 307.674.6022.
+This program is to help those affected by cancer adjust to the new challenges of “living well after cancer treatment.”
+To find out details about the next available session click here.
+Or you may call 307.674.6022.

 YMCA Livestrong Program

 This is a free 12-week program focused on regaining good health after cancer treatment.
 Call they Y at 307.674.7488 for more information.

 Beautiful Journey – currently not meeting due to COVID-19 Precautions

 Beautiful Journey is a workshop designed to help women manage the skin and hair side effects of cancer treatment.
 Come join us for an afternoon of rejuvenation.
 Together, we will explore the options available for cosmetics, skin care and head coverings.